 The M.Ed. program offers graduate licensure in elementary education (K-6), gifted education (K-12) and special education (K-12).
-In the M.Ed. program, students hone skills for implementing appropriate instruction and differentiating curriculum for special needs students while deepening their understanding of the different content areas.
+In the M.Ed. program, students hone skills for implementing appropriate instruction and differentiating curriculum for all students while deepening their understanding of the different content areas.
 Though skill development is an important aspect of the program, empowering teachers to make professionally mature decisions and developing collaborative leadership and research expertise are also emphasized.
-The M.Ed.
-Summer Cohort program provides licensed teachers the opportunity to complete the degree in just three summers.
-The program also includes a study abroad trip to Costa Rica.
-M.A. in Interactive Media In the rapidly converging world of media, the Elon Master of Arts in Interactive Media prepares students to think strategically across media platforms; to plan and create interactive media content consisting of text, images, sounds, video, and graphics; manage information for interactive news, entertainment, and strategic communications; and to work in any profession that employs interactive media skills.
-The intensive 10-month, 37-hour program includes hands-on production and theoretical courses along with a Winter Term, teamproject course where students create an interactive product that involves international travel.
+The M.Ed. program provides licensed teachers the opportunity to complete the degree across three summers and two academic years.
+The program also provides the opportunity to study abroad in Costa Rica.
+M.A. in Interactive Media In the rapidly converging world of media, the Elon Master of Arts in Interactive Media prepares students to be savvy multimedia professionals nimble enough to anticipate changes ahead and to be leaders in an evolving industrry.
+Students will be ready to think strategically across media platforms; to plan and create interactive media content consisting of text, images, sounds, video and graphics; manage information for interactive news, entertainment and strategic communications; and to work in any profession that employs interactive media skills.
+The intensive 10-month program begins with a broad sweep of information and then allows students to drill down to specific areas of interest.
+The curriculum includes hands-on production and theoretical courses along with a Winter Term, team-project course where students create an interactive product that involves international travel.
 The M.A. in Interactive Media allows students to design, produce and create projects that are rapidly becoming the principal components of 21st century digital media.
 DPT Graduate students enrolled in the three-year, full-time Doctor of Physical Therapy program have unique opportunities to practice specific learning objectives in a variety of clinical settings.
 The partnership between Cone Health-Alamance Regional Medical Center and Elon's Department of Physical Therapy offers students a wealth of clinical and research opportunities.
 The philosophy of the DPT program emphasizes critical thinking, active learning, strong clinical experiences and inquiry-based approaches to treatment and research.
 The program produces graduates who are highly skilled clinician generalists and compassionate individuals, well-prepared for leadership as key members of a health care team.
 PA Elon's PA program prepares graduates to think critically and act skillfully to meet expanding health care needs in local and global communities.
-Students will immerse themselves in a curriculum structured around active learning strategies through collaborative work with Elon's faculty, scholars and practitioners in the field.
-Students will graduate from the 27-month, full-time program, prepared to employ the most current knowledge to care for patients' physical, emotional, mental and spiritual needs.
-The Elon PA program, along with the Elon Doctor of Physical Therapy program, is housed within the School of Health Sciences.
+Students prepare to be leaders in their field.
+Elon's 27-month, primary care-focused program employs a holistic approach to health care that emphasizes medical knowledge, interpersonal communication, patient care, professionalism and practice-and systems-linked learning.
+Students get to know patients as indidviduals and learn to care for them wholly in body, mind and spirit.
+Dynamic classroom experiences, discussions and lectures create a foundation of knowledge that is complemented by hands-on work with patients and medial providers who will become mentors.
+Students graduate ready to work in on of the most in-demand professions in the nation.
 J.D.